DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 of the body - one which also serves corporate and state interests, just in new ways?

 For those who contend that “This is not like the body-as-machine.
 This has proven to improve the lives of our patients.
 Plus how bad can being holistic and person-centred be?”
-I would like to remind you that our biomechanical ‘forefathers’ (and mothers) had nothing but ‘good intentions,’ believing themselves to be serving their society and helping people regain their health.
+I would like to remind you that missionaries had nothing but good intentions for those whom they "saved."
+Similarly, our biomechanical ‘forefathers’ (and mothers) had nothing but ‘good intentions’ for those who they "fixed," believing themselves to be serving their society and helping people regain their health.

 It is my opinion that we are currently, willfully and enthusiastically, plummeting into the same well-intentioned abyss, where presumed benevolence cloaks the larger socio-political systems we and our profession are serving.